Lake Ontario-St. Lawrence River 2017 High Water Levels - Questions and Answers

 Why not draw Lake Ontario down each fall so that there is sufficient storage to prevent flooding in the spring?

 The physical capacity simply does not exist to prevent flooding in years when water supplies upstream and downstream are as extreme as those experienced in 2017.
 Previous IJC studies have shown that it is not possible to prevent all flooding on Lake Ontario, even if this was the only objective of the regulation plan.
 Furthermore, the impacts that can occur to other interests, such as navigation and recreational boating, during low water years must be considered.
-If there is a drought the following spring, as often occurs, drawing down Lake Ontario as much as possible each fall would result in significant economic impacts to other interests that would far exceed the reduction in economic damages to Lake Ontario shoreline property.
+For example, if there is a drought in the following spring, drawing down Lake Ontario as much as possible each fall would result in significant economic impacts to other interests, which may actually exceed the reduction in economic damages to Lake Ontario shoreline property.
 Lastly, fall drawdowns are also known to have detrimental impacts to environmental restoration interests as well.

 Back to top